Unlike the pedestal on which omega-3s have been placed, omega-6 fatty acids raise some eyebrows.

 Walnuts are high in healthy fats, but they're also one of the top nuts high in omega-6.
 A 1-ounce serving contains 64 percent of the AI for omega-6 (and 161 percent of the AI for omega-3).

 3. Safflower Oil: 10,149 mg, 60% AI

-Olive oil is a good source of omega-3 fatty acids but contains low levels of omega-6s.
+Both canola oil and olive oil are good sources of omega-3 fatty acids, and they contain low levels of omega-6s.

 4. Sunflower Seeds: 9,310 mg, 55% AI

 The fat and fiber content in sunflower seeds, like all seeds and nuts, will help you feel fuller for longer, making them the perfect snack or yogurt topper.

 Like its source, walnuts, walnut oil is a good source of heart-healthy fat, including omega-6s, with 42 percent of the AI per 1-tablespoon serving.
 Walnut oil also tastes great, especially chilled.
 Drizzle a tablespoon on toast for a tasty snack or light breakfast.